ritwiks9635/Finetuning_Large-Language-Models/README.md

 - 🌟Sharon Zhou is the Co-Founder and CEO of Lamini.
 With a wealth of experience in NLP and AI, Sharon is a renowned expert in the field.

 🔗 Reference: "Finetuning Large Language Models" course.
 To enroll in the course or for further information, visit [deeplearning.ai.](https://www.deeplearning.ai/)

+**What does Lamini AI do?**
+Lamini is an AI-powered LLM platform designed specifically for enterprise software development.
+It offers developers the ability to automate workflows, optimize the software development process, and enhance productivity through the utilization of generative AI and machine learning technologies.